 Domestic violence is a traumatizing ordeal that comes in many forms.
 There are five different types of domestic violence currently recognized by the U.S. Department of Justice:

-- Economic abuse — making the victim financially dependent (such as by withholding access to funds or forbidding employment) on the abuser in order to maintain control over the victim
+- Economic abuse – Making the victim financially dependent—such as by withholding access to funds or forbidding employment—on the abuser to maintain control over the victim

 Unfortunately, many victims of domestic violence suffer multiple forms of abuse.
 Most people expect their romantic partner to be trustworthy.
-However, when an intimate partner becomes violent and physically, sexually or emotionally abusive, that trust is shattered.
-Individuals who have been the victim of domestic violence often suffer from:
+However, when an intimate partner becomes violent and physically, sexually, or emotionally abusive, that trust is shattered.

-Due to repeated violence, degradation and emotional abuse, many victims of domestic violence suffer from depression.
-Major depression is a condition in which a person feels helpless, hopeless, fatigued and sad most days of the week.
+Due to repeated violence, degradation, and emotional abuse, many victims of domestic violence suffer from depression.
+Major depression is when a person feels helpless, hopeless, fatigued, and sad most days of the week.
 This is extremely common in victims of domestic abuse who feel trapped in their situation and cannot see a way out.